Downtown Oakville Heritage Conservation District Review

 Project update

-Based on data collected during the 2025 review, staff completed an assessment of Downtown Oakville Heritage Conservation District operations and identified potential revisions to the plan and guidelines.
+Based on data collected during the 2025 review, staff completed an assessment of Downtown Oakville Heritage Conservation District operations and have identified revisions to the plan and guidelines.
 The review concluded that only minor revisions are required, along with updates to the district study inventory sheets to ensure compliance with current provincial legislation.
-These three documents are being presented as part of the statutory public meeting scheduled for January 19 and are available in the Documents section at the bottom of this page.
+These three documents are available in the Documents section at the bottom of this page, and were brought forward for final approval to the Planning and Development Council on March 23, 2026 after being recommended by the Heritage Oakville Advisory Committee.

 Background